slowrunner/Carl/Projects/subsumption_lewis/README.md

 # SUBSUMPTION ROBOT ARCHITECTURE IN PYTHON

 My first exposure to the Brooks 1984 Subsumption Behavior Based Robotics Architecture
-was via assembling the 6500 based RugWarrior Pro Robot and
+was via assembling the 68HC11 based RugWarrior Pro Robot and
 the book "Mobile Robots: Inspiration to Implementation", Joseph L. Jones, Anita M. Flynn, Bruce A. Seiger.

-In MR:I2I the authors present the subsumption architecture for a robot behavior named "Lewis and Clark"
+In MR:I2I p314, the authors present a subsumption architecture for a robot behavior named "Lewis and Clark"
 written in Interactive C programming language, consisting of a multi-processing set of behaviors that use
 a set of "global state and value variables" for interprocess communication.